aire-program/aire-researcher-sandbox/docs/architecture.md

 # Architecture

-The repository is organized to keep notebook-first experimentation clear and reproducible while mirroring the structure of the internal AIRE sandbox.
+The repository is organized to keep notebook-first experimentation clear and reproducible while mirroring the structure of the internal AIRE sandbox and aligning with other AIRE Program resources.

 ## Components
 - **app/**: Minimal Streamlit workbench used to preview synthetic data, retrieval demos, and governance links.